Crescens/townsquare/README.md

 Please follow the style of the existing code as much as possible.

-Also bear in mind there is an .eslintrc file in the project so try to follow those rules.
+Recommend set up linting with .eslintrc configuration in the project.

 ## Development (Unmodified from TheIronThrone repo)